Southwest Michigan

 The only NPS battlefield from the War of 1812, there isn’t much to see at River Raisin National Battlefield Park, but they do have a new visitor center.
 Site of an old abandoned paper mill, it just became part of the NPS in 2009, and 30 acres were donated in 2010.

 There are two good videos and some exhibits about the British, Indian, French and US armies.
 There are trails on the battlefield with informational signs.
 The town of Monroe also has some nice trails.
-It wasn’t worth the drive from Battle Creek but definitely worth a stop if closer.
+It wasn’t worth the drive from Battle Creek but definitely worth a stop if closer and I am trying to see all the NPS managed battlefields.
 I stopped to see the Custer statue that many in the town want to pull down because of Custer’s genocide of Native Americans.

 ** All photos property of Lisa, not to be copied or reproduced **